-In connection with the Quarterly Report of Huntington Bancshares Incorporated (the "Company") on Form 10-Q for the quarter ending June 30, 2003, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Thomas E. Hoaglin, Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the amended Quarterly Report of Huntington Bancshares Incorporated (the "Company") on Form 10-Q/A for the quarter ending June 30, 2003, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Thomas E. Hoaglin, Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C. ss.
+1350, as adopted pursuant to ss.
+906 of the Sarbanes-Oxley Act of 2002, that: